ShanClayton/Clueless-Closet/README.md

 ## Project Concept

-This app is a collaborative effort to offer users a fun and easily accessible way to style and edit outfits, based on either the clothes currently in their closet or their desired styles.
-Our aim is to offer users a colorful and aesthetic interactive experience, which we achieved through images and icons set on a minimalistic background.
+This app is a collaborative effort to offer users a fun and accessible way to style and edit outfits, based on either their current closet or their desired styles.
+Our aim is to offer users a colorful and aesthetic interface, which we achieved through both interactive forms and images and icons set on a minimalistic background.

-Once users sign up by creating an account with a username and password, they can then login and begin "creating a closet" by styling outfits.
+* Once users sign up by creating an account with a username and password, they can then login and begin "creating a closet" by styling outfits.

-Upon login, users are directed to the "create" page where they have the opportunity to input information about their clothing item into various fields and upload an image.
+* Upon login, users are directed to the "create" page where they have the opportunity to input information about their clothing item into various fields and upload an image.

-Once users add a clothing item via the create form, they are taken to the "show" page where they can view their items individually and edit or delete them.
+* Once users add a clothing item via the create form, they are taken to the "show" page where they can view their items individually and edit or delete them.

 ## Wireframes
 #### Day 1